 Hiroyuki is proud of his collection.
 He takes them out, photographing them in some of Japan's top tourist spots and then posting the pictures on his website.
 It's his attempt to counter the belief that doll collectors are social recluses.

 Hiroyuki is one of a growing number of Japanese men who are withdrawing from society and shunning conventional relationships with women.

 "Herbivore men", "parasite singles", "grass eaters" - are all terms that have been coined by Japanese society to describe Hiroyuki and other men like him.
 They are blamed for the country's shrinking population and declining marriage rate.

 The government is trying to encourage singles to tie the knot and boost the marriage rate by funding events like matchmaking parties.

-But nothing, it seems, will persuade Hiroyuki to pursue a conventional relationship - he is committed to his dolls.
+But nothing, it seems, will persuade Hiroyuki to pursue a conventional relationship - he's committed to his dolls.

-He says that after painting their eyes, he feels that a spirit lives within them.
+He says that after painting their eyes, he feels a spirit lives within them.